 Take a closer look than ever before to the Cabinet collection and see first-hand the conservation work necessary to look after it.

-Our restoration work has begun.
+Our restoration work has already begun.
 Paintings and furniture have been removed to make way for a deep clean of the fabric of the walls and the carpet.
-Once completed by early next year, we will begin to take a closer look at the Cabinet paintings.
+Now this has been completed, we will begin to take a closer look at the paintings.

-Specialist cleaning of the paintings will take place in the Cabinet beginning in March, allowing visitors and volunteers to see first-hand the importance of our conservation work.
+Specialist cleaning of the paintings will take place in the Cabinet from March, allowing visitors to see first-hand the importance of our conservation work.
 Over the 2018 season, we hope to look at all the paintings and hang them one by one as we finish - slowly bringing the decoration of the Cabinet back to life.
 There is one painting however that will never leave the room – The Siege of Amoy.
-This large painting will come down from the wall and stay on a specially adapted rack in the Cabinet throughout the season.
+This large painting will stay on a specially adapted rack in the Cabinet throughout the season.